campus-concert/campus-concert.github.io/index.md

 ## Overview

-Campus Concert is a [...] web application that provides pages to view and (in some cases) modify profiles, projects, and interests.
-It illustrates various technologies useful to ICS software engineering students, including:
+Campus Concert is a web application that allows musicians on campus to connect with each other.
+It gives people the possibility to create  own pages, indicating which instruments they play, their skill level and their musical preferences.
+After you're logged in, you can browse other musicians profiles and filter them by preferences, instruments and skill.

+The application is based on the following technologies:
 * [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
 * [React](https://reactjs.org/) for component-based UI implementation and routing.
 * [React Bootstrap](https://react-bootstrap.github.io/) CSS Framework for UI design.